currawong-project/libcw/README.md

 Done
 ----
+- DONE: Remove `preset_label` and `type_src_label` from `_var_channelize()` and report error
+locations from the point of call.

+- DONE: Move proc_dict.cfg to libcw directory.

+- DONE: The proc inst 'args' should be able to create mult variables.
+The only way to instantiate new mult variables now is via the 'in' stmt.

+- DONE: The `audio_merge` implementaiton is wrong.
+It should mimic `audio_mix` where all igain coeff's are instantiated even if they are not referenced.

+- DONE: Add the `caw` examples to the test suite.

 - DONE: Remove the multiple 'args' thing and and 'argsLabel'.  'args' should be a simple set of arg's.

 - DONE: Compile presets: at load time the presets should be resolved